 With the sharpness and the performance of this lens, you’re going to notice a little bit of vignetting and a tiny bit of distortion.

 And of course, I’m not too worried about those things in any lens because I come over here and just click on profile correction; right off the bat will fix those things for me, so I don’t worry about that.

 16 millimeters; however, you’re really going to notice the vignetting and the distortion, and of course, being an ultra-wide lens, this is quite common.

 And again, it’s not a big deal to me because I can go ahead and click that, and it’s pretty much gone.
 It straightens everything out, and I lose that vignetting.

 It’s quite sharp, and it’s very nice, but as far as wide-angle lenses go, pretty good performance, I’d say, I’ve never had a problem with it.

 I’ve always taken nice pictures, and I’ve been happy with the results, and you expect absolutely no less for the price.

 So as far as performance goes, packing, image stabilization, incredible sharpness, and a great focal range are very nice performer lenses.

-This is a great versatile lens; I like many great things about it, and a few that I don’t, and with not a lot of competition.
+This is a great versatile lens; I like many great things about it, a few that I don’t, and with not much competition.
 It is a great contender.

 It’s ripped between considered and definitely buy if you’re looking for a great ultra-wide lens.